emojicode/emojicode.github.io/src/reference/references.md

 function.

 This cannot be considered a safe operation, though.
-Consider the following example that would lead to a crash if allowed:
+Consider the following example that would lead to undefined behavior if allowed:

 ```!
 🕊 🐭 🍇